ovh/docs/pages/platform/kubernetes-k8s/rbac-custom-kubeconfig-limited-access/guide.de-de.md

 hello-world-deployment-5869476bbd-rvtdl   1/1     Running   0          4h43m
 </code></pre>

-That's perfect.
-As you can see, the new `kubeconfig` file have a restriced access to your Kubernetes cluster.
+As you can see, the new `kubeconfig` file has a restricted access to your Kubernetes cluster.

 Depending on your use cases you will have to play with the ServiceAcccount, Role, ClusterRole, RoleBinding and ClusterRoleBinding resources.

-If you are interested, you can take a look to the [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) official documentation.
+For more information, take a look at the [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) official documentation.
-And you can also use an [OIDC provider to authenticate your users and automatically asign them roles](../configure-oidc-provider).
+You can also use an [OIDC provider to authenticate your users and automatically asign them roles](/pages/platform/kubernetes-k8s/configuring-oidc-provider-config).

 ## Go further